L3ts-H4ck/CommunityChallenge-Spark/tutorials/03-WeArt.md

 <img src="https://github.com/L3ts-H4ck/CommunityChallenge-Spark/blob/master/tutorials/03-source/10.png?raw=true" width="50%">

-### - Once you have the properties like us, we now have to add a material to our rectangles.
+### - Once you have the properties like us, we now have to add a material the user rectangle.
 We click on the plus sign on the material section.

 <img src="https://github.com/L3ts-H4ck/CommunityChallenge-Spark/blob/master/tutorials/03-source/11.png?raw=true" width="50%">

-### - Let's change the name of the material to ```vgBg ```
+### - Let's change the name of the material to ```user ```

 <img src="https://github.com/L3ts-H4ck/CommunityChallenge-Spark/blob/master/tutorials/03-source/12.png?raw=true" width="50%">